jankidepala/nodejs-repo/README.md

 Connection should always be kept alive text/event-stream content type header

+#### SCALING: Cluster and Child processor
+Single thread has limitation.
+Using multiple process is only way to scale  nodeJs We scale bcos of
+1. workload,
+3 things to scale appl
+1. cloning - part of workload divided
+2. decompossing based on functionality - Microservice
+3. Splitting - knows as sharding, data partition

 #### Non-blocking or Asynchronous I/O::
 Asynchronous I/O is a form of input/output processing that permits other processing to continue before the transmission has finished.